blumixid/docs/support/index.md

 If the problem is not due to an outage, open a support ticket by using one of the following options:

-  * From the Account and Support widget, click **Get help**.
+  * From the Support widget, click **Get help**.
 On the page that is displayed, click **GET IN TOUCH**.
 Fill in the form to indicate what you need technical support for.

-  * Form the [Bluemix Support Ticketing System](https://pub-chinabluemix.itsm.unisysedge.cn/support/){: new_window} page.
+  * Form the [Bluemix Support Ticketing System](https://chinabluemix.itsm.unisysedge.cn){: new_window} page.
 After you sign in,click **Open Ticket**, and then fill in the form.
 Select **public** in the Environment field.

 When you open a support ticket, ensure that you indicate an appropriate severity for your ticket.
 The severity determines how your ticket is handled.
 See [Support ticket severity and response time](index.html#support-ticket-severity){: new_window} for information about the different severities.
 If your request is urgent, but you only have free or basic support, you can upgrade your account to submit high-severity (level 1, 2, and 3) tickets.
 To upgrade your account to a higher support level, contact your sales representative by email at sales@chinabluemix.net.

-#### Checking support ticket status
+### Checking support ticket status
 {: #check-ticket-status}

 Each support ticket is assigned a unique ticket number for reference.
-You can use the ticket number to review your support ticket progress and update the support ticket at the [Bluemix Support Ticketing System](https://pub-chinabluemix.itsm.unisysedge.cn/support/){: new_window} page.
+You can use the ticket number to review your support ticket progress and update the support ticket at the [Bluemix Support Ticketing System](https://chinabluemix.itsm.unisysedge.cn){: new_window} 	page.
 Updates and responses are sent to you by email and recorded in the ticket notes.